xushidanggroup/xushidanggroup.github.io/content/publication/76-Small-2016-Cell Tracking Organic Nanoparticles with Aggregation‐Induced Emission for Bone Marrow Stromal Cell Tracking in a Rat PTI Model (Small 472016)/index.md

 ---
-title: 'Cell Tracking: Organic Nanoparticles with Aggregation©\Induced Emission for Bone Marrow Stromal Cell Tracking in a Rat PTI Model (Small 47/2016)'
+title: 'Cell Tracking: Organic Nanoparticles with Aggregationï¿½\Induced Emission for Bone Marrow Stromal Cell Tracking in a Rat PTI Model (Small 47/2016)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Xiaolei Cai
-  - Chong©\Jing Zhang
+  - Chongï¿½\Jing Zhang
-  - Chong©\Jing Zhang
+  - Chongï¿½\Jing Zhang
   - Su Jing Chan
   - Aishwarya Bandla
   - Chan Kim Chuan
   - Fang Hu
   - Shidang Xu
   - Nitish V. Thakor
-  - Lun©\De Liao*
+  - Lunï¿½\De Liao*
   - Bin Liu*

 # Author notes (optional)